bigcommerce/checkout-sdk-js/docs/classes/checkoutstoreerrorselector.md

 ▸ **getUpdateShippingAddressError**():  `Error` &#124; `undefined`

-Returns an error if unable to update a shipping address.
+Returns an error if unable to update shipping address.

 **Returns:**  `Error` &#124; `undefined`